kpf5297/isd04-motor-driver/README.md

 and to `osDelay`/`osKernelSysTick` when `CMSIS_OS_VERSION` is defined.
 When neither symbol is present they become no-ops so the driver can be built for host tests.
 Projects may also set `ISD04_STEP_PULSE_DELAY_MS` to enforce a minimum step pulse width using the delay helpers.
+Additional tuning is available via `ISD04_STEP_MIN_INTERVAL_US` to specify a low-level pulse width and `ISD04_ENABLE_WAKE_DELAY_MS` to insert a delay after enabling the driver.

 ## Version history